 If you use Seriously Simple Podcasting, you can generate a new page simply by clicking Podcasts > Add New on the left menu.
 You’ll have the typical WordPress options as well as a menu to upload a new audio file.

-Using Castos To Create A Customizable Podcast Webpage
+Using Castos to Create a Customizable Podcast Website

-If you’re not interested in building a standalone podcast website, there is another way.
+If you’re not interested in building your own podcast website, there is another way.
 You’ll still reap many of the same benefits without any website building required.

 Action